 On September 5, 2017, President Trump directed the U.S. Department of Homeland Security (DHS) to end Deferred Action for Childhood Arrivals (DACA) over the next two and half years.
 For more information, please see ILRC’s helpful information.

 If you have a current, unexpired grant of DACA, you will continue to have DACA until your work permit’s expiration date.

-- USCIS will not accept any other new initial applications.
+- USCIS will no longer accept any initial or renewal DACA applications.

 Any criminal arrest, charge, or conviction can put you at risk with immigration authorities.